 Watch: Wagner's Top 3 Bundesliga goals!

-Had Timo Werner or Mario Gomez been fit, it could be argued Wagner, who has scored twice in five top-flight games for Hoffenheim this season, might not have featured against Azerbaijan in Sunday’s final World Cup qualifier.
+Had Timo Werner or Mario Gomez been fit, it could be argued Wagner, who has scored four goals in 10 top-flight games for Hoffenheim this season, might not have featured against Azerbaijan in October’s final World Cup qualifier.
 But they weren’t, he did, and he scored again, to make it five goals in five internationals.
 The last man to do that?
 Another player with a Duisburg past, Ronnie Worm, in 1978.
 By comparison, Miroslav Klose scored twice in his first five Germany games, Jürgen Klinsmann and Rudi Völler just once.
 Lukas Podolski did not find the net at all.

 No-one — bar Wagner himself perhaps — is putting the Hoffenheim man in that exclusive bracket.
 But he looks increasingly likely to be part of the Germany squad that takes on the world in Russia next summer, despite still being largely unloved and under-appreciated.